-A full-day training day can be the ideal time-frame for the majority of courses given that this allows plenty of time to cover the key concepts, and allows for interactive practice sessions and to wrap up the training day.
+A full-day training day can be the ideal time frame for the majority of courses given that this allows plenty of time to cover the key concepts, allows for interactive practice sessions, and to wrap up the training day.

-Courses such as Time Management and Marketing Essentials can be perfect as 1-day workshops.
-Such courses are not refreshers and are courses where activities can easily be included to make a full day session.
+Such courses are not refreshers and are courses where activities can easily be included to make a full-day session.

 Two days is enough time to go over harder concepts more than once, i.e. it allows time to refresh these concepts on the second day and also to cover new material.

-Two days also allows plenty of time to practice what is taught, such as through role-play and interactive sessions.
+Two days also allow plenty of time to practice what is taught, such as through role-play and interactive sessions.

 We tend to design very few courses that extend to three days.
 There is much less demand, although we offer courses that are of